 Odor and Appearance: A clear, non-viscous liquid with a strong aroma that is very minty, sweet and fresh.

 Mentha Furan: 5.08% by GC (subject to change when the batch changes)

-For large and discounted quantities please contact us via our phone number or through the Contact Us page.
+For large quantities please contact us via our phone number or through the Contact Us page.